ArcGIS Blog

 By Emily Garding

-We’ve got some exciting new enhancements to web editing with the February 2025 update of ArcGIS Online —including new way to manage templates in Map Viewer.
+We’ve got some exciting new enhancements to web editing with the February 2025 update of ArcGIS Online —including a new way to manage templates right inside of Map Viewer.
 Many of you already author forms in Map Viewer.
-Some of you have been asking to author templates as well.
+Some of you have been asking to author templates here as well.
 With this update, we’ve got you covered.
 You can create, update, and delete templates without leaving the map, saving you time while helping you capture cleaner data from the start.
 In this article, we’ll show you how you can get started today.

 Templates appear in the Editor pane